danielrosehill/Custom-LLM-Agents/README.md

 - The `LLM Name` is the LLM's name.
 - `about.md` provides a little bit of information about the custom LLM's intended purpose
 - `config` houses configuration files provided in markdown and JSON format (the latter for machine-readibility and portability)

-## About This Repository

-This repository contains links to custom LLMs that I have build on top of ChatGPT (*although increasingly I'm exploring the use of other LLMs including Claude*).

-I am finding amazing utility in creating custom LLMs for specific purposes (commonly those related to my professional life).

-However, while it lacks the ability of custom LLMs to quickly store detailed contextual information, prompt engineering is often enough to quickly and dramatically accelerate the value yielded from working with LLMs.

-The overarching objective is to create a sort of "fleet" of LLM agents to help me manage various aspects of my work and personal lives.

-Like everything I open-source, I'm doing so to make a small contribution to the collective sum of human knowledge.
-If you'd like to use any of these LLMs for whatever reason, you have my full permission to do so.

 ## File Formats